 The Panel: Making CBRarts Happen

-As part of the CBRarts Forum: Making CBRarts Happen (17 March) a panel of local and national experts will discuss the future of arts funding.
-The Panel will be facilitated by cultural strategist Cathy Hunt and include:
+As part of the CBRarts Forum: Making CBRarts Happen (17 March 2016) a panel of local and national experts discussed the future of arts funding.
+The Panel was facilitated by cultural strategist Cathy Hunt and included:

 - Marie-Louise Carroll, ACT-NSW State Director, Creative Partnerships Australia;

 - Frank Panucci, Executive Director of Grants, Australia Council; and

 - Adam Stankevicius, Arts and Events, ACT Government.

 Facilitator – Cathy Hunt

 Cathy is a cultural strategist based in Brisbane and working across Australia and Asia Pacific.
 As one of the founding Directors of cultural consulting firm Positive Solutions, she specialises in policy formation, strategic planning and the funding and financing of the arts.
 Cathy has worked throughout Australia and in Hong Kong on the development of cultural policy, including cultural plans for local governments, strategy reviews and planning for State and Federal governments, cultural facility developments, and organisational and business planning for arts organisations.
 Cathy is the founder of the QuickstART microloan fund for artists and a partner in the Arts Business Innovation Fund, assisting arts organisations to access new forms of finance for change.